Pegasus Risk Management

-Pegasus Risk Management was founded in 2013 by Peter V. Bridle (former senior executive from the upstream oil and gas industry) and continues to grow into a group of dedicated, highly experienced consultants with wide and diverse backgrounds in the areas of Operational Risk and Organizational Transformation.
+Pegasus Risk Management was jointly founded in 2013 by Peter V. Bridle (a former senior executive from the upstream oil and gas industry) and continues to grow into a group of dedicated, highly experienced consultants with wide and diverse backgrounds in the areas of Operational Risk and Organizational Transformation.
 We're here to help all of our clients and their unique needs achieve step changes in Operational Risk and HSE management and transform cultures of "casual compliance" into high reliability organizations.

 No challenge is too big or too small for us.
 Our goal is simply to deliver